madhavisolanki-ui/AgriGuard_AI/README.md

 ## Contributing

 This repository is structured to support collaborative development.
 Keep changes modular, documented, and test-backed.
 Prefer small, reviewable pull requests with clear scope.

+## Deployment Notes

+- Keep model weights out of the application image when they are expected to change independently
+- Promote trained artifacts through a model registry or versioned storage layer
+- Add CI/CD validation before any production deployment
+- Extend the API with authentication, request throttling, and structured logging as the platform matures

 ## License